google/crclib.dart/flipping_algorithm.md

 This value is then used to update the register.
 The final register value might be reversed before being XOR'd with the xor-out value.

-Combining the xor-in value, the processing, and the xor-out value, the full CRC function can be modeled as:
+Combining the xor-in value, the processing, and the xor-out value, [the CRC of a message in terms of three components] [2] are shown below:

     CRC(m) = i ^ process(m) ^ o

-where `i` is the xor-in value, `o` the xor-out.
+where `i` is due to the xor-in value, `o` the xor-out.

 The interesting aspect of the processing part is its linearity.
 That is, given two messages `m_1` and `m_2` of the same length, `process(m_1 ^ m_2)` yields the same value as `process(m_1) ^ process(m_2)`.
-This property is seen under the [modulo arithmetic view of CRC functions] [2] (i.e.
+This property is seen under the [modulo arithmetic view of CRC functions] [3] (i.e.
 `(a + b) mod m = ((a mod m) + (b mod m)) mod m`).

 ### Affinity

-CRC is [affine with respect to the XOR operation] [3], i.e. given messages `m_1`, `m_2`, and `m_3` of the same length:
+CRC is [affine with respect to the XOR operation] [4], i.e. given messages `m_1`, `m_2`, and `m_3` of the same length:

     CRC(m_1) ^ CRC(m_2) ^ CRC(m_3) = CRC(m_1 ^ m_2 ^ m_3)